sunnythaper/product_discovery_assistant/prompts/user_need_statement.md

   1. Review the survey input completely before starting the task.
   2. Brainstorm a user need statement in your mind based upon the survey input.
   3. Double-check the user need statement in your mind to ensure that it is a quality response based on actual user needs.
-  4. Write the user need statement in the requested format.
+  4. Write the user need statement, following the format outlined in "OUTPUT INSTRUCTIONS" as strictly as you can.

 # OUTPUT INSTRUCTIONS
   - Output the user need statement in the following format: